rmscode/binary-garden/docs/servers/windows-server/active-directory.md

 ## Active Directory Groups Explained

-!!! note
-      Microsoft's naming of these groups is confusing in my opinion.
-When I began learning about AD, I was left scratching my head trying to figure out when to use one group over another.
-With this document, I aim to clear up any confusion about the different use cases of groups in AD.

 ### Group Type

 There are two different group types that you can create in AD - Distribution Groups and Security Groups.